serhatgunes/ToDoApplication/README.md

 - Step 3: Review Visual Changes
 ```

-Change anything to your html or css file
+Change anything to your UI

 Now run the snapshots again: